constabulary/getgb.io/content/examples/sample-project.md

 github.com/pkg/sftp
 cmd/gsftp</pre>

-As this project contains a command package, `cmd/gsftp`, which is built and copied to `$PROJECT/bin/gsftp`.
+This project contains a "command" package, `cmd/gsftp`, which is built and copied to `$PROJECT/bin/gsftp`.

-_note:_ your commands don't need to live in `$PROJECT/src/cmd`, but you cannot place source at the root of `$PROJECT/src` because that [package would not have a name](http://getgb.io/faq/#cannot-build-src-root).
+_Note:_ Your commands don't need to live in `$PROJECT/src/cmd`, but you cannot place source at the root of `$PROJECT/src` because [that package would not have a name](http://getgb.io/faq/#cannot-build-src-root).

-This project uses `gb-vendor` to manage it's dependencies, so let's have a look at what has been vendored.
+This project uses [`gb-vendor`](/news/gb-vendor-2015-05-26/) to manage its dependencies, so let's have a look at what has been vendored.
 <pre>% <b>gb vendor list</b>
 github.com/kr/fs        https://github.com/kr/fs        master  2788f0dbd16903de03cb8186e5c7d97b69ad387b
 golang.org/x/crypto/ssh https://go.googlesource.com/crypto/ssh  master  c10c31b5e94b6f7a0283272dc2bb27163dcea24b